chetanchunole1804/Store-Rating-Platform/README.md

 # Store Rating Platform

 🚧 **Work in Progress**
 This full-stack project is currently under development.
 Some features may not be fully functional or visually polished.
-Contributions and suggestions are welcome!

 ---